|

 Photograph Collection, 1922

-2 b/w prints
+2 B/W prints

 SWCPC 773 E1

 Photographs of the Lubbock Hubbers baseball club.
-The photos are of opening day in
+The photos are of opening day

 Lubbock Pictorial History (Texas)

-Photograph collection, 1880-1950
+Photograph Collection, 1880-1950

 342 copy prints, 491 copy negatives, 892 slides